hrittikahajari-pea/Binanace-future-tarding-bot/README.md

 The log includes API requests, successful responses, order placement events, and errors.
 Sensitive fields such as API keys and signatures are redacted if present.

+## Order Execution Logs
+Sample order execution logs are available in:
+- submission_logs/market_order_log.txt
+- submission_logs/limit_order_log.txt

+###Disclaimer: The Futures Testnet account had a wallet balance of 0 USDT during testing.
+Order requests successfully reached Binance Futures Testnet, and the resulting APIError -2019 ("Margin is insufficient") was correctly captured and logged by the application.

 ## Assumptions

 - This project is for Binance Futures Testnet only.